MattPinder/MastersProject/README.md

 * Does average insert size need to be included in the script?
 * How does setting variables (FILE1, FILE2, etc...) work on this system?
   * Must these be stated when submitting the command?
-* FILE NAMES ANDN LOCATIONS MUST BE CHANGED TO A.) AVOID DUPLICATIONS, AND B.) STILL WORK WHEN THE FILES ARE MOVED TO $TMPDIR, AS THE FILE PATHS WILL HAVE CHANGED
+* FILE NAMES AND LOCATIONS MUST BE CHANGED TO A.) AVOID DUPLICATIONS, AND B.) STILL WORK WHEN THE FILES ARE MOVED TO $TMPDIR, AS THE FILE PATHS WILL HAVE CHANGED
 * Check path to Platanus